Principal investigator

 ![]() |

 Maria ‘Vicky’ Moya, PhD mvmoya@bu.edu Vicky was born in Puerto Rico and grew up in Boulder, CO and Austin, TX.
 Vicky completed her undergraduate degree in Neurobiology at The University of Texas and her PhD at the Rockefeller University in Neuroscience.
-Vicky is an aficionado of coffee, Star Wars, breakfast tacos, and was voted by her peers “most likely to show up at your doorstep with soup when you’re sick.” |
+Vicky is an aficionado of coffee, Star Wars, breakfast tacos, and was voted “best cook” by her peers. |

 ![]() |

 Yujin Han, PhD yujinhan@bu.edu Yujin was born and raised in Seoul, South Korea.
 He earned B.S. in biology and Ph.D. in neuroscience at the Seoul National University.
 He joined the Economo lab to understand how the brain controls movements so flexibly.
-Outside the lab, he enjoys spending time with his wife and baby daughter. |
+Outside the lab, he enjoys spending time with his wife and daughters.
+Yujin was voted “most organized” by his peers. |

 Graduate students